battles227/SimpleHealthTracker/README.md

 # SimpleHealthTracker
 A single-file, React based program to track health in DnD encounters

-To run, download the HTML file and open it in any browser
+To run, download the .zip file and run SimpleHealthTracker.html in any browser